-And Sophia got into water that was over her head and was not too happy.
+And my youngest daughter got into water that was over her head and was not too happy.

-So we went to eat dinner.
-That was quite the whirlwind getting dressed in time!
+Then we went to eat dinner.
+That was quite the whirlwind to get dressed in time!
 The boat pulled away from the dock just as we left the pool area.

 After dinner we went to sign the children up for the kids’ clubs that are onboard.
 They are amazing on Royal Caribbean, and we were really impressed.
 We left the kids with them a lot more than I thought we would, and they begged to go back all the time.
 That first night we got to stay with them as they got comfy with the surroundings and they also got their faces painted.